eper-io/tig/readme.md

 - We require some clustering behavior with any replicas handled in applications.
 - Clustering is balanced, when hashes identify the blocks.
 - We also released first under Creative Commons 0 license.
 This is better suitable for research organizations focused on patents.
+- Creative Commons also sounds like Civilian Control to us.
-- We are also considering releasing it under the Apache license.
+- We are also considering releasing tig under the Apache license.
 This is better for SaaS providers focused on a robust codebase.

 ## Security